 Charitable organizations as well as individual members of the student community and student organizations who wish to solicit funds for charitable donations must have advance permission from the Dean of Students.

-Student clubs and organizations who wish to conduct a raffle must fill out the Event Request form on The Den to complete a raffle licensing request form which is then approved by the director of Campus Life and the Dean of Students.
+Student clubs and organizations who wish to conduct a raffle must fill out the Event Request form on The Den (https://theden.sxu.edu) to complete a raffle licensing request form which is then approved by the director of Campus Life and the Dean of Students.